Tonevanda/Compiladores/Classes/Notes/Syntactic_Analysis.md

 ### Ambiguity

-Ambiguous Grammars refers to grammars with, for the same input, can produce different parse trees.
+Ambiguous Grammars refers to grammars which, for the same input, can produce different parse trees.
 This is problematic because it leads to ambiguous results and a lot of the times straight up wrong results.

 Take grammar G for example: